 How do they affect our health?

 Gut health is becoming more and more pivotal in the world of nutrition.
 There are numerous benefits of incorporating prebiotics and probiotics into our everyday diets.
 The inclusion of probiotics in the diet can help protect against pathogens, toxins, infections and help protect our gut lining.
-As well as helping to aid in the absorption of vitamins and minerals such as vitamin B12, iron and magnesium2.
+As well as helping to aid in the absorption of vitamins and minerals such as vitamin B12, iron and magnesium.
 Functionally, including more probiotics in our diets can assist with intestinal motility, bile creation and gastric secretion, and help our immune function.
-While, on the other hand, prebiotics can improve our digestion, increase absorption of nutrients, act as a natural detoxification, increase our immune strength and they can manage our weight3.
-Whilst also helping to stimulate the growth and survival of good bacteria and discourage the growth of harmful organisms4.
+While, on the other hand, prebiotics can improve our digestion, increase absorption of nutrients, act as a natural detoxification, increase our immune strength and they can manage our weight.
+Whilst also helping to stimulate the growth and survival of good bacteria and discourage the growth of harmful organisms.
 The importance of prebiotics and probiotics in our diets is astounding.
 It seems these microorganisms, albeit tiny, pack a nutritional punch!

 What happens if we don’t get enough prebiotics and probiotics?

 If our diets are lacking in prebiotics and probiotics, pathogenic bacteria can begin to grow in our bowels, which leads to poor digestion.
-As a result, this can cause bloating, flatulence, constipation, diarrhoea, and inflammation and damage to our gut lining2.
+As a result, this can cause bloating, flatulence, constipation, diarrhoea, and inflammation and damage to our gut lining.
 It is important we look after our digestive system, as it is considered to be one of the workhorses of our bodies.
 Our digestive system is responsible for removing waste from our bodies, but it is also responsible for the breakdown of nutrients the body needs for energy.
-Furthermore, our digestive system also contributes to our body’s immune system, which helps defend off any nasty pathogens or harmful bacteria4.
+Furthermore, our digestive system also contributes to our body’s immune system, which helps defend off any nasty pathogens or harmful bacteria.

 What are some foods that rich in prebiotics and probiotics?